jberet/jberet-user-guide/generate_reports_with_jasper_reports/README.md

 If `resource` is specified, and is a CSV resource, this property specifies the field or column delimiter.
 Optional property.
 See `net.sf.jasperreports.engine.data.JRCsvDataSource` for details.

 ####columnNames
-java.lang.String[].
+`java.lang.String[]`

 If `resourc`e is specified, and is a csv, xls, or xlsx resource, this property specifies an array of strings representing column names matching field names in the report template.
 Optional property.
 See `net.sf.jasperreports.engine.data.JRCsvDataSource` or `net.sf.jasperreports.engine.data.AbstractXlsDataSourcefor` details.

 ####datePattern
 If `resource` is specified, this property specifies the date pattern string value.
 Optional property.
 See `net.sf.jasperreports.engine.data.JRAbstractTextDataSource#setDatePattern(java.lang.String)` for details.